West Australian Football Club

-The West Australian Football Club, often referred to as West Australians or Wests, was an Australian rules football club based in Perth, Western Australia.
+The West Australian Football Club, often referred to at the time as West Australians or Wests, was an Australian rules football club based in Perth, Western Australia.
 Formed in 1886, the club was originally not associated with any competition, but entered the senior West Australian Football Association (WAFA) the following season.
-The club finished last in both its seasons in the competition, merging with the Victorian Football Club on 16 April 1889 to form the Metropolitan Football Club (now the West Perth Football Club).
+The club finished last in both its seasons in the competition, merging with the Victorian Football Club on 16 April 1889 to form the Metropolitan Football Club.

 History

 The club was established as early as mid-1886, when The Daily News was requested by J. Mansfield, the club's secretary, to "draw the attention of members of the West Australian Football Club to a Special Meeting" at the Criterion Hotel on 19 July 1886.
 Two matches were recorded against the Mercantiles team, comprising players from the "Perth stores", in August and September 1886.
 The first match was won by West Australians, and the second by Mercantiles, with both being played at the Old Recreation Ground (now Wellington Square).
 G. Moffatt was West Australians' captain in both matches.